Rudiksz/couchbase_lite_dart/README.md

 # Examples and how to use
-Important in your main.dart call to initialize Windows specific bindings.
+Important in your main.dart call to initialize Dart<->C callbacks.
 ```
 Cbl.init();
 ```